 As the ‘silent partner,’ we strive to make the experience beneficial not just for merchants but for organizations and their members, too.
 Consequently, Access spends a great deal of effort honing strategies for communicating with everyone we deal with.

 Thanks to the amazing work of our partnership marketing division, we’ve reaped the rewards of relationship building over 700,000-fold.

 They provide the deals that set Access apart from every other discount and loyalty marketing organization.

 Within Access, it is the partnership marketing team responsible for gaining and maintaining strong relationships with those merchants.
 This team is constantly refining goals to ensure merchant needs are being met.

-“Happier merchant partners make a more rewarding program, which means happier members, clients and - ultimately - us,” said Tracie Ellis, VP of partnership marketing.
+“Happier merchant partners make a more rewarding member benefits program, which means happier members, clients and - ultimately - us,” said Tracie Ellis, VP of partnership marketing.

 Establishing Trust to Grow Together

 Merchants come to join Access in many different ways.
 Some are referred by nearby organizations because they know it would be a popular deal with their members.
 Some sign up for the program online, or call in.
 Others are recruited by the partnership marketing team.

 “The first conversations are all about gaining trust,” said Jeff Chan, national partnership marketing manager.
 “A lot of these merchants have been burned by discount programs in the past.
 But once we educate them on what Access has to offer, they get excited to join.”

 In fact, the program has been growing steadily – adding an average of nearly 1,500 locations per month – every single month – since 2011.